 There are 386 USDA backed residential loans in Coffee county with an average loan balance of $111,631.
 Over 83% of the loans helped first time home buyers.
 Borrowers were an average age of 38 years old.
 The typical appraised home value was around $114,702.
 On average the rural home size purchased with this loan was approximately 1,578 SqFt.
 Coffee county applies the standard USDA income limits to determine loan eligibility.
 For a household of upto 4 people the income limit is $90,300.
 For a household of between 5 and 8 people the income limit is increased to $119,200.
-Select from the list of cities below or use the search feature to find active property listings in a city where you would like to live.

-Search listings in the cities of Coffee County, AL
+Start your search for USDA loan eligible properties in the cities of Coffee County, AL

 * cities most likely to have USDA loan eligible properties for sale.